VCityTeam/UD-Viz/UDV-Core/src/Extensions/Contribute/examples/ReadMe.md

   - positionX, positionY, positionZ
   - quaternionX, quaternionY, quaternionZ, quaternionW

-In this demo, all are mandatory, they have to be set by the user when he wiches to create a new document.
+In this demo, all attributes are mandatory.
+They have to be set by the user when he wishes to create a new document.
 This is a choice of configuration for this demo.
-It is possible to have optional attributes.
+It is also possible to define optional attributes.

 All attributes in 'metadata' are displayed in the browser.

-Attributes that have their "queryable" property set to "true" or "keyword" can be queried.
+Attributes having their "queryable" property set to "true" or to "keyword" can be queried.